-The obverse of this rare Syracuse bronze coin features Hercules, the greatest of all the Greek heroes.
+The obverse of this 3rd century BC Syracuse coin features Hercules, the greatest of all the Greek heroes, wearing a lionís skin of armor.
 Hercules, the son of Zeus, was worshiped by the ancient Greeks for the stories of his extraordinary strength, courage and ingenuity.
 He was best known for accomplishing the 12 Labours, which included killing the Nemean Lion, destroying the Hydra and capturing the Cretan Bull.